Staff Picks: Winter in Yosemite

 "I was helping out with our annual Spring Gathering event in March.
 It was 75 degrees when we arrived in the Valley, but on the last day, I woke up and there was snow everywhere!
 It was a winter wonderland.

-"A coworker suggested going to the Ahwahnee (now the Majestic Yosemite Hotel) for hot chocolate before heading out.
+"A coworker suggested going to the Ahwahnee (now The Ahwahnee) for hot chocolate before heading out.
 There aren't many things better than sitting with a warm cup of cocoa and looking out at snowy Yosemite."